hermeznetwork/docs/docs/introduction/glossary.md

 User will need to prove that it owns a leaf in the exit tree in order to perform its withdrawal and get back the tokens from the contract.
 This verification could be done either by submitting a merkle tree proof or by submitting a zkProof.
 Thee root node is called the exit root, and it summarizes the state of the Exit Tree.

+## Exit & Withdrawal
+In order to tranfer funds from L2 account to ethereum account two separate transactions are invoked.
+The first transaction is Exit, where funds are transferred to a smart contract.
+The second transaction is Withdrawal.
+If conditions are met, Withdrawal can be instant.
+If funds to be withdrawn exceed certain limits, the Withdrawal is delayed until transaction is cleared.

 ## zk-Rollup
 A zk-Rollup is a layer 2 construction  which uses the Ethereum blockchain for data storage instead of computation.